FreddieRo/Budget-Tracker/README.md

 ### Description:

 This web app allows the user to track their budget and their expenses.
 It uses graphs to visualize the users spending.
+The budget tracker was created as the final project for the CS50 Introduction to Computer Science course.

 ### Key Features: